 - Listed in Super Lawyers Washington, DC, Estate Planning & Probate (2014-present)

 - Listed in Best Lawyers in America, Trusts & Estates (2012-present)

-- Maryland State Bar Association (Section Council Member: Estates and Trusts Section, Elder Law Section, Taxation Section; chairman: Continuing Legal Education Committee of the Estates and Trusts Section)
+- Maryland State Bar Association (Section Council Member: Estates and Trusts Section 2007-2016; Member: Estates and Trust Section, Elder Law Section, Taxation Section 2004-present)

-- District of Columbia Bar Association (Member: Tax Section, Estates, Trusts and Probate Law Section and Estate Planning Committee)
+- District of Columbia Bar Association (Member: Tax Section, Estates, Trusts and Probate Law Section and Estate Planning Committee 1995-present)